Saint Edmund, Downham Market, Norfolk

 3. The parent or grandparent of one of the intending couple was married† in the parish.

-(all of these refer to Church of England services.)
+† all of these mean Church of England services.

 The question of further marriage in Church of divorced people during the lifetime of a former spouse is a vexed one.